awesomemotive/wp-simple-pay-lite/readme.txt

 [WP Simple Pay Pro](https://wpsimplepay.com/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link) offers on-site payment forms that ensure customers never leave your site.

+= Does WP Simple Pay work with WooCommerce? =

+No. WP Simple Pay is a standalone Stripe payments plugin and does not integrate with other payment or ecommerce plugins, such as WooCommerce or Easy Digital Downloads.

 == Screenshots ==

 1. Payment form template selection